Retina heroRetina hero

 Anti-VEGF injections

-With macular oedema or to suppress neovascularisation, drugs are injected intra-ocularly to reduce swelling and preserve vision
+With macular oedema or when new-vessel suppression is needed, drugs are injected into the eye to reduce swelling and preserve vision (Avastin, Eylea, Lucentis, etc).

 Vitrectomy (surgical)

-If vitreous bleed doesn't clear or tractional detachment occurs, surgery removes the opaque vitreous and proliferative tissue
+If vitreous bleed does not clear on its own or tractional detachment occurs, surgery directly removes the opaque vitreous and proliferative tissue.